oozan/pall.com/README.md

 _______

 It’s been three years since I started coding in Go.
 This repo is from those early days and was left as a work-in-progress.
-While it still remains under development, I’ll be sharingm more Go projects here on my GitHub.
+While it still remains under development, I’ll be sharing more Go projects here on my GitHub.